Whenever I work on a new project, this is one of the areas that I spend the most time.

 If so, start with the most important pages on your site and fix those first.

 ….Most of the time it doesn’t require an entire website overhaul!

 - A good optin form plugin or tool can make this WAY easier.
 I use Thrive Leads by Thrive Cart.

 Reason #3.
 You have too many distractions on the page

-Keep it simple and if your offer is enticing enough (and they need it right now), they will signup!!!
+If your offer is enticing (and they need it right now), they will signup!!!

 So just to make sure we’re all on the same page here.
 Remember when I suggested having multiple calls to actions on the same page?
 This means that you need multiple calls to actions FOR THE SAME THING.

 Got it? – One optin.
 Multiple forms.
 And slightly modified messaging for each form.